Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README-use-certificate.md

 Finally, you need to add environment variables to the App Service where you deployed your app.

 > :warning: Make sure your application is able to read environment variables.
+Alternatively, you can hardcode the key vault URL and certificate name in your applications configuration file.

 1. In the [Azure portal](https://portal.azure.com), search for and select **App Service**, and then select your app.
 1. Select **Configuration** blade on the left, then select **New Application Settings**.